iwarui722/ip-week2/README.md

 # Readme

 ## Individual Project
-- This is a porfolio  individual project for week one.
+- This is a individual project for week one.

 ## Getting Started
 - To get the code from github , initiate a pull to download the code.